capnplanet/biopharmgmp-intellig/docs/evidence/05-security-and-privacy.md

 # 05 — Security and Privacy

 Architecture
-- On‑prem LLM gateway (src/lib/onPremSparkProvider.ts); tokens optional and scoped; TLS recommended.
+- LLM gateway (src/lib/llmGatewayProvider.ts); tokens optional and scoped; TLS recommended.
+Legacy on-prem provider (`src/lib/onPremSparkProvider.ts`) remains available.
 - Dev mock only when no provider and in development (src/lib/devSparkMock.ts).
 - No secrets stored in browser; provider registered at runtime.